argoproj-archive/docs/content/dev-cli-reference.md

 ```

-and open the configuration file you want to change.
+and open the configuration file you want and make your changes.